-8. Our proposed action, if implemented, may, over time, affect small entities that are not easily categorized at present.
-We therefore describe here, at the outset, three comprehensive, statutory small entity size standards.
-First, nationwide, there are a total of approximately 28.2 million small businesses, according to the SBA.
-In addition, a "small organization" is generally "any not-for-profit enterprise which is independently owned and operated and is not dominant in its field."
-Nationwide, as of 2007, there were approximately 1,621,315 small organizations.
-Finally, the term "small governmental jurisdiction" is defined generally as "governments of cities, towns, townships, villages, school districts, or special districts, with a population of less than fifty thousand."
-Census Bureau data
+6 Small Businesses, Small Organizations, Small Governmental Jurisdictions.
+Our actions, over time, may affect small entities that are not easily categorized at present.
+We therefore describe here, at the outset, three comprehensive small entity size standards that could be directly affected herein.
+First, while there are industry specific size standards for small businesses that are used in the regulatory flexibility analysis, according to data from the SBA's Office of Advocacy, in general a small business is an independent business having fewer than 500 employees.
+These types of small businesses represent 99.9% of all businesses in the United States which translates to 28.8 million businesses.
+10 Next, the type of small entity described as a "small organization" is generally "any not-for-profit enterprise which is independently owned and operated and is not dominant in its field."
+Nationwide, as of 2007, there were approximately 1,621,215 small organizations.
+Finally, the small entity described as a "small governmental jurisdiction" is defined generally as "governments of cities, towns, townships, villages, school districts, or special districts, with a population of less than fifty thousand."13 U.S. Census Bureau data published in 2012 indicate that there were 89,476 local governmental jurisdictions in the United States.
+14 We estimate that, of this total, as many as 88,761 entities may qualify as "small governmental" iurisdictions."
+Thus, we estimate that most governmental jurisdictions are small.